golanlevin/gen-ai/assignments/assignment_4.md

 *(Due Thursday 3/20.
 Estimated time: 30 minutes.)*

-**Identify 3 tools** (whether open-source/free or commercial) which you'd like to use to conduct lightweight, low-stakes tinkering and experiments with.
+* **Identify 3 tools** (whether open-source/free or commercial) which you'd like to use to conduct lightweight, low-stakes tinkering and experiments with.

-We will have a communal spreadsheet for us to fill up with your list.
+* We have a communal spreadsheet -- **populate** it with your list.
 (For example, personally, I want to experiment with Roboflow.)
 Then, I will pay the monies.
+* Pay attention to the `key-information` channel in the Discord, where I will put login information for the various accounts!

 ---